Bloopers©, Goofs, Mistakes

 Both Daphne and Velma suddenly find themselves wearing watches.

-The sheikh seems to appear suddenly inside Scooby's cloud of sand.
+The sheikh seems to just appear inside Scooby's cloud of sand.

 Fairchild, as the mummy, manages to get in front of Shaggy and Scooby awfully fast, and changes his costume to boot.